nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * Move ntp_restrict.c MRU doubly-linked list maintenance code into ntp_lists.h macros, allowing more duplicated source excision.
 * Repair ntpdate.c to no longer test HAVE_TIMER_SETTIME.
 * Do not reference peer_node/unpeer_node after freeing when built with --disable-saveconfig and using DNS.
-* From 4.2.6p1-RC6: Correct CHU, dumbclock, and WWVB drivers to check for 0 returned from refclock_open() on failure.
-* From 4.2.6p1-RC6: Correct "SIMUL=4 ./flock-build -1" to prioritize -1/--one.
 * Use all addresses for each restrict by hostname.
 * Use async DNS to resolve trap directive hostnames.
 * Stop using getaddrinfo() to convert numeric address strings to on-wire addresses in favor of is_ip_address() alone.
 * Attempts to cure CID 108 CID 118 CID 119 TAINTED_SCALAR warnings.
 * Broaden ylwrap workaround VPATH_HACK to all non-GNU make.
-* Include 4.2.6p1-RC4: Remove arlib.
 * Include 4.2.6p1: Convert many sprintf() calls to snprintf(), also strcpy(), strcat().
 * Include 4.2.6p1: Remove some dead code checking for emalloc() returning NULL.
 * New async DNS resolver in ntpd allows nonblocking queries anytime, instead of only once at startup.
 * Include 4.2.6p1-RC3: Use TZ=UTC instead of TZ= when calling date in scripts/mkver.in .
-* Include 4.2.6p1-RC2